dsebastien/regForm/backend/README.md

   * redirect to confirmation success page w/ registration details

 Once the application gets to the confirmation success page the registration details are displayed again

+## Token generation (/token) (implemented)

+Steps:
+* user visits the page, gets the resources and the application starts in his browser
+* the application checks localStorage to see if a token is already present
+* if there is a token and it is still valid, no new token is requested
+* if there is no token or if the saved one is invalid/expired, the application requests a token from the back-end (token.php)
+  * the back-end generates a JWT, signs it and returns it (not encrypted as there is no sensible information in it)
+  * the application saves the token in localStorage

+## Remaining slots display (implemented)
+Pre-requisites:
+* the application has requested & received a token

+Steps:
+* the application requests the number of remaining slots (API call)
+* the back-end checks the presence and validity of the token before accepting the request
+  * if the token is not present or invalid, return 403
+* the back-end calculates the remaining slots:
+  * total = `total_slots` (`foire_vetements_meta`)
+  * used = SUM(slots) FROM `foire_vetements` WHERE confirmed = 1 AND on_wait_list = 0
+  * remaining = total - used slots
+* the back-end returns information about the slots
+* the application displays the information
+  * remaining slots over total slots
+  * displays a warning if <= 10% of slots remaining

 ## Emails
 ### Registration confirmation request